-Ransomville, Kansas, an extinct town in Franklin County, was a coal mining camp located in the southwestern part of the county.
+Ransomville, Kansas, an extinct town in Franklin County, was a coal-mining camp in the county’s southwest.

 In the early 1880s, the town consisted of about 35 small frame cottages occupied by miners, a store, the post office, and a school.
 It was situated on the Atchison, Topeka & Santa Fe Railroad.

 By 1886, Ransom had opened at least five shafts, each 50 feet deep, yielding about 1000 tons of coal a month.
-His coal production was more than all other mines in the county combined.
+His coal production exceeded that of all other mines in the county combined.
 Sixty men were employed.

 In 1910, Ransomville had a money order post office, telegraph and express facilities, a public school, and a population of 125.